W427697/Discord-/docs/essentials/interactions.md

 For example, clicking a button to open/close a dialog box, dragging a list item to reorder it, or filling out a form to check for validation errors.
 To test those behaviors, you have to interact with the components as a user would.
 Interactive stories enable you to automate these interactions using a play function.
 They are small snippets of code that run once the story finishes rendering, emulating the exact steps a user would take to interact with the component.

-### Powered by Testing Library and Jest
+### Powered by Testing Library and Vitest

-The interactions are written using a Storybook-instrumented version of [Testing Library](https://testing-library.com/) and [Jest](https://jestjs.io/).
+The interactions are written using a package called `@storybook/test`.
+It provides Storybook-instrumented versions of [Testing Library](https://testing-library.com/) and [Vitest](https://vitest.dev).
 That gives you a familiar developer-friendly syntax to interact with the DOM and make assertions, but with extra telemetry to help with debugging.

 ## Set up the interactions addon